vahidAK/NanoMethPhase/README.md

 optional arguments:
-  -h, --help            show this help message and exit --window WINDOW, -w WINDOW
+  -h, --help            show this help message and exit --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
+                        An integer value to specify minimum mapping quality of the read.
+Default is 20 --motif MOTIF, -mt MOTIF
+                        The motif you called methylation for (cpg), Currently just cpg.
+  --methylation, -met   Output methylation call and frequency for converted
+                        reads.
+  --include_supplementary, -is
+                        Also include supplementary reads --window WINDOW, -w WINDOW
                         if you want to only convert reads for a region or chromosome.
 You must insert region like this chr1 or chr1:1000-100000.
-  --motif MOTIF, -mt MOTIF
-                        The motif you called methylation for (cpg), Currently just cpg.
-  --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
-                        An integer value to specify thereshold for filtering reads based om mapping quality.
-Default is >=20 --methylation, -met   Output methylation call and frequency for converted reads.
   --threads THREADS, -t THREADS
                         Number of parallel processes.
 Default is 4 --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
                         Number of reads send to each proccessor.
 Default is 100
-  --include_supplementary, -is
-                        Also include supplementary reads --overwrite, -ow      If output files exist overwrite it
+  --overwrite, -ow      If output files exist overwrite it
 ```